 Our work with Refuge led to the launch of an industry-wide Financial Abuse Code of Practice in 2018, which aims to provide survivors of economic abuse with better and more consistent support from across the banking and financial sector.
 To date, 19 banks and building societies have signed up to the initiative.
 Together, we have made a real difference, but we still have more work to do.

 We are proud of the changes brought about by our ‘My money, my life’ campaign, but we also know a lot has changed in the last five years.
 We have again partnered with Refuge to conduct a new study into the extent of economic abuse in the UK in 2020, and the impact of the coronavirus pandemic on this issue, with our ‘Know Economic Abuse’ campaign.

 The way people bank has also changed significantly in the last 5 years and this has had an impact on survivors of economic abuse.
 According to the Office for National Statistics, online banking has increased by a quarter.
 However, 24% of respondents said they thought online banking had made them more vulnerable, where as 15% of people said that online banking has actually helped them escape from their abusive partner.

 The Co-operative Bank and Refuge have formed a ‘five point plan of action’ to increase the support available for those who are experiencing economic abuse or have experienced economic abuse in the past, and to help prevent economic abuse from happening.
 We will work with the banking industry as well as credit reference agencies to become more involved in supporting survivors of economic abuse.
 The action plan recommends that:

-Financial abuse in intimate relationships is a way of controlling a person’s ability to acquire, use and maintain their own money and financial resources.
+Economic abuse is a form of domestic abuse.
+It occurs when an abuser restricts a person’s ability to acquire, use and maintain money or other economic resources.

-Financial abuse in relationships is a little known issue – our customers can help by talking about the issue and raising awareness.
+Economic abuse is a little known issue, but you can help by talking about the issue and raising awareness of our campaign.